-We are started at No. 100 are releasing two groups of five teams per day.
-The Top 10 will be announced over two days, with the preseason No. 1 being named on Aug.
-8.
+We are starting at No. 100 and will release two groups of five teams per day.
+The Top 10 will be announced over two days with the preseason No. 1 being named on August 8.

 After that, we will wait until the first week of September for the next rankings, then have them every Monday during the season.